How Much of Your IRA Should You Convert to a Roth IRA?

-You generally want to spread the conversion out over several years, which not only spreads out the taxes but may also keep you from moving into a higher tax bracket.
+For an optimum retirement tax strategy, you generally want to spread the Roth conversion out over several years, which not only spreads out the taxes but may also keep you from moving into a higher tax bracket.
 But because of how favorable conditions are right now, you want to convert as much as you can within your current tax bracket, and you might want to consider converting some or all of the next tax bracket, as well.

 The Tax Cuts and Jobs Act expires on December 31, 2025—and, with it, the ultra-low-income tax rates the law established.
-Now that the 2020 election is in the rearview mirror, several legislative proposals are now on the table that could increase tax rates sooner.
+Now that the 2020 election is in the rearview mirror, several legislative proposals are now on the table that could increase tax rates sooner which would impact your tax planning.
 If you want to convert your IRA to a Roth IRA, now might be the time.

 Of course, every individual’s investment strategy is different, and there are benefits and drawbacks to converting.
-Consult with your financial adviser to get a sense of whether converting to a Roth IRA is the right move for you.
-But tax rates may not be this low again.
+Consult with one of our financial advisors in Prescott or Scottsdale to get a sense of whether converting to a Roth IRA is the right move for your tax strategy.
+Don’t wait too long, tax rates may not be this low again.

 There are two main advantages to the traditional IRA:

 1) Up to certain income levels, your contributions are tax-deductible.

 2) Your earnings are generally not taxed until they are withdrawn.
 You may also contribute the maximum amount—as of 2020, $6,000, or $7,000 if you are over 50—no matter how much money you make.